-Ravers is a 2018 British comedy horror feature film directed by Bernhard Pucher from a screenplay written by Luke Foster, based on Pucher’s storyline.
-The movie stars Georgia Hirst, Maria Volk, Danny Kirrane, Kamal Angelo Bolden, Manpreet Bambra and in a cameo role, Natasha Henstridge.
+Ravers is a 2018 British comedy horror film directed by Bernhard Pucher from a screenplay written by Luke Foster, based on Pucher’s storyline.

 At a local rave, a manufacturing incident has left Regenerize (a speciality drink) with strange qualities.
-Once the partiers drink this Energy drink, they turn into something monstrous.
-Now, while a journalist investigates this underground party, all of the dancers are turning into mutants as…
+Once the partiers drink this energy drink, they turn into something monstrous.
+Now, while a journalist investigates this underground party, all of the dancers are turning into mutants…

-Ravers begins promisingly in office settings and some semblance of social satire.
-Production values and performances are also above the norm for a low budget movie.
+Ravers begins promisingly in office settings and with some semblance of social satire.
+The production values and performances are also above the norm for an obviously low budget movie.